Background

 He spent three days in his quarters after, and on the fourth he walked into a warehouse, let a planted charge go off close enough to scatter his tags across the rubble, and disappeared.

-And somewhere behind him, he suspects, is Agent Revik Shan — a former ISB colleague who was sharp enough and loyal enough that he never fully bought the death.
+Somewhere behind him, he suspects, is Agent Revik Shan — a former ISB colleague sharp enough and loyal enough that he never fully bought the death.
 Shan doesn't show up often.
 But when a lead goes cold in exactly the right way, or when someone who dealt with James turns up quietly arrested, James feels him getting closer.
 Shan isn't hunting him out of malice.
 That would almost be easier.
 He's hunting him because he thinks James broke — and Shan doesn't leave broken things unaccounted for.

 Motivation